-Can I use rowing machine while pregnant?
-Rowing of moderate resistance on a rowing machine is a safe exercise for pregnancy.
+Can I use a rowing machine while pregnant?
+Rowing moderate resistance on a rowing machine is a safe exercise for pregnancy.
 One of the best too!

 Rowing is one of the best exercises for pregnancy because it is low impact and low risk.
 So, it does not cause back pain or put it at risk for you or your baby.

 Rowing Machine While Pregnant

 Rowing can also help you maintain a healthy weight and stay fit during and after pregnancy.